Japneets16/BlogHub/README.md

 # 📝 BlogHub (Blogging Website)

 This is the backend for a blogging website, built with **Node.js**, **Express**, and **MongoDB**.
-It provides RESTful APIs for user authentication, blog management, comments, likes, notifications, and admin analytics.
+It provides RESTful APIs for user authentication, blog management, comments, likes, and admin analytics.

 ---